-Air travel (economy class) from London to Barcelona with British Airways (Airbus A320); transport by private coach and 4x4; accommodation as described below; breakfasts, 3 dinners and 3 lunches; wine at 2 general tastings; wine, beer, water, soft drinks and coffee at lunch and at dinner; all visits; all tips; all taxes; the services of the lecturer, tour manager and local guides.
+Air travel (economy class) from London to Barcelona with British Airways (Airbus A320); transport by private coach; accommodation as described below; breakfasts, 3 dinners (one of which is light) and 4 lunches with wine, beer, water, soft drinks and coffee; wine at 2 general tastings; all visits; all tips; all taxes; the services of the lecturer, tour manager and local guides.

 Although the itinerary is designed to give some free time and breaks between visits, some days may prove quite taxing when there is walking in vineyards which are often on steep slopes, as well as time spent standing in what can be cool and damp cellars.
-The drives are not usually very long, but access to some wineries is over rough terrain necessitating travelling by 4x4 vehicles.
+The drives are not usually very long, but access to some wineries is over rough terrain.
 The tour should not be undertaken by anyone who has the slightest problem with everyday walking and stair-climbing and is not sure-footed.
-Average distance by coach per day: 65 miles.
+Average distance by coach per day: 73 miles.

 Between 10 and 22 participants.

 Before booking, please refer to the FCO website to ensure you are happy with the travel advice for the destination(s) you are visiting: www.fco.gov.uk.

 Combine this tour with

 Bilbao to Bayonne, 14–21 October 2019